It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 What does this mean?
 Let’s talk about this for a minute… what might it mean to “believe in vain”?

-OR, did you add your own attempts at good and give yourself credit in earning your way to heaven?… therefore trying to pay for the free gift of eternal life?
+For example – do you trust in Christ ALONE to save you?… OR, do you add your own attempts at goodness and give yourself credit in earning your way to heaven?… therefore wrongly trying to pay for the gift of eternal life?
 (Rom 6:23b, 11:6, Acts 8:20)

 If that’s what going on in your heart, then you might not be saved, my friend!

-OR, did you believe in Jesus as only a good man and a prophet, or just another god, or even an angel?
+… OR, do you believe in Jesus as only a good man or a prophet, or just another god, or an angel?

 If that’s what going on in your heart, then you might not be saved, my friend!